Print

 No reviews

-Ideal for a special occasion, this recipe introduces you to what a traditional cassoulet should taste like.
+Ideal for a special occasion, this recipe introduces you to what a traditional meat and beans cassoulet should taste like.
 This would wow anyone, and offers warm, rich flavors in every bite.

 Ingredients